 The cappuccino is always made with a base of espresso coffee with a layer of hot or steamed milk on top.
 Spices and flavorings can be added at this stage to help add sweetness to the cappuccino.
 The final layer of the cappuccino is typically a two-centimeter layer of milk foam.

-Are you looking for the best milk frother to make the perfect cappuccino at home.
+Are you looking for a milk frother to make the perfect cappuccino at home?
 Without a milk frother, you will struggle to get that foamy texture the cappuccino really needs.

 The latte can be made from any type of coffee not just espresso like the cappuccino.
 To be honest latte’s don’t even require coffee and you will find latte’s made with matcha, tea, and cocoa at many of the big brand high street coffee shops.